neurospin/neurospin_to_bids/README.md

 ## Files in the `exp_info` folder specifying the data download

-Only one file is mandatory in the `exp_info` directory: `participants.tsv`.
+Only one file is mandatory in the `exp_info` directory:
+`participants_to_import.tsv`.
 Note that this file is not part of the BIDS standard.
 It is defined to contain the minimum information needed to simplify creating a BIDS dataset with the data from the NeuroSpin server.

-### Participants.tsv
+### participants_to_import.tsv

 Contains information about the participants and their acquisitions.
 When there are multiple sessions per subject (with different acquisition